SirSidge/monitor_tool/README.md

 1.2: Weekly time limit of 18h
 1.3: Reset and/or Sleep button for above timer.
 1.4: Auto-close unproductive apps
+1.5: Ability to add app from the "display processes" window to any status.

 2: ----- Productivity calculator -----
 2.1: Measure productive time